kamping-site/kamping-examples/README.md

 cd evaluation
 ./run_LOC_counting
 ```
-to obain the reported lines of code.
+to obtain the reported lines of code.

 ### 1 Allgatherv
 The main executable file is `exectuables/vector_allgather.cpp`.
 The vector allgather implementation for each binding can be found in `include/vector_allgather/`.